-We are a technology driven search and media company focused on vertical and local online traffic.
-Specifically, we focus on search marketing, local search, and operating a proprietary network of Web sites.
+We are a local advertising company and publisher of local content.
+Our innovative advertising platform delivers search marketing products and services for local and national advertisers.
 Our network of vertical and local Web sites provide online users with: (1) information relating to specific products or services; and (2) relevant advertisers who sell such products or services.
 Our platform of search marketing services enables merchants to efficiently market and sell their products and services across multiple online distribution channels, including search engines, product shopping engines, directories and selected Web sites.